Blogging rules worth breaking when the pressure is on

 But then I remembered it had all started earlier whilst troubleshooting a few frustrating issues with this website.
 I think I had already reached my saturation point.

-(Please note, my experiences below will be more relevant to business or personal blog owners who don't write for a living)
+(Please note, my tips below may not apply to blog owners who write for a living)

-1. "Your readers won’t trust you if you do your own thing"
+1. “Readers won’t trust you if you do your own thing”

 You probably know how much it helps to have a plan for your blog as well as a writing and a publishing routine.
 Especially at the beginning when your blog is new or part of the marketing strategy for your small service business.